na-na-hi/renget/archive/mhamp.md

 22.
 Mainly crash at Haileys house
-Else they hop around upscale places about town like expensive restaurants or to their own respective apartments 23.
+Else they hop around upscale places about town like expensive restaurants or to their own respective apartments 24.
-If it comes in ticket form she'll put it on bobby's desk if not she'll find a way to dump all of it on him anonymously and then spend the next few months glancing over her shoulder in the hope that he realizes its her
-"I-its not like i need it, its practically pocket change, you can probably come up with a better way to use it babo-kun" Blow it on upgrades to her workshop
-YOLO it on the stock market
-Do what junichi anon said
-24.
 Faith speaks to her parents once in a while i would say affectionate but not close is a good descriptor Maxs parents are deeply involved in the viet hero industry which is why shes a fount of knowledge about hero stuff but still not close